Skip to Main Content

 - Do not be late for lessons.

 - When you enter and leave the kwoon (school) bow to the pictures of Yip Man, Leung Ting, Allan Fong, Thommy Luke Boehlig.
 This is not a religious action but an Asian tradition by which we express respect and thankfulness to our Si-Tai-Gung, Si-Jo, Si-Gung and Si-Fu.
-Use these forms of address during and out of lessons.
+Use these forms of address during and outside the lessons.

 - Avoid a posture that could be misunderstood (crossed arms in front of your chest or hands on hips).
 When your instructor has taught you something or corrected your mistakes, bow in order to thank him.

 - If you bring guests to the class you are responsible for them.
-Do not bring any notorious rowdies with you whom we do not want as students anyway.
 Introduce visitors to the instructor personally and explain the Wing Tsjun rules to them before the class begins.